10 Steps to Create an Effective LinkedIn Profile.

 Today, you can still connect with other professionals via LinkedIn.
 However, now, you can also look for a new job, find top professionals of all sorts, exchange resumes, and learn new skills to enhance your repertoire of professional competencies.

 Companies search for talent on LinkedIn and often let their Hiring Managers scout for candidates via LinkedIn rather than reaching out to expensive private recruitment agencies.
 Startup founders search for business partners, from co-founders to private investors.
-Consultants look for their new clients.
+Consultants look for new clients.

-Networking is crucial to your professional success.
+Not only your visibility but also online networking is crucial to your professional success.
 To read more about the top 10 reasons why, please take a look at our article “10 Good Reasons To Build Efficient Networking Strategies and Treat Networking as a Mindset.”

 Since LinkedIn has become the to-go-to place for professionals, presenting yourself in a good light on the platform is crucial to your professional development.
 And your LinkedIn presence primarily means your professional profile.